joncaudill/InfoTools/README.md

 - Fixed `$$DATE$$` to return only the day number instead of the full date string
 - Updated version numbers to 0.9.0 for the new functionality
 - Updated README documentation to reflect the new time placeholder and corrected date behavior
-- All date/time values are dynamically updated every 60 seconds to ensure current information
+- All date values are dynamically updated every 60 seconds to ensure current information.
+- All time values are dynamically updated every second to ensure current information.